Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If you have a pulse rate less than 60 bpm, and you're experiencing any symptoms mentioned above, especially if you aren't very fit, it's important to see your doctor.
+If you have a pulse rate that is less than 60bpm and have any symptoms, see your doctor.
 It might help to note the times you notice your heart is beating slowly, and how you're feeling at the time.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.